brendunne19/asw/excel-academy/intro_to_excel.md

 * Double clicking the box in the bottom right of the active cell applies the formula down the column until there is no more data.
 This is useful when there is a large amount of data – saves you scrolling for ages.
 Make sure to lock the required cells in the formula though!

-* CTRL + arrow: Will move cursor to the end of the current object
+* CTRL + arrow key: Will move cursor to the end of the current object

 * CTRL + A: selects all of the current object

-* CTRL + SHIFT + L : Quickly adds filter drop down to a table
+* CTRL + SHIFT + L: Quickly adds filter drop down to a table

+* CTRL + T: Automatically creates a table of what is highlighted

+* CTRL + ALT + V: paste special values options

+* CTRL + F: Find and replace values

 * F4: When referencing cells, you can use F4 to "lock" the cell values